 - Extreme mood swings that are associated with bipolar disorder.

 As discussed above, antipsychotics are usually prescribed to help ease the symptoms of schizophrenia, mania (caused by bipolar disorder), severe depression or severe anxiety.
 Normally they are started by a specialist in psychiatry, or your GP will ask a specialist for advice on when to start them.

 Also, for many years antipsychotics were used to calm elderly people who had dementia.
 However, this use is no longer recommended.
 This is because these medicines are thought to increase the risk of stroke and early death - by a small amount.
 Risperidone is the only antipsychotic recommended for use in these people.
-Even then, it should only be used for short period of time (less than six weeks) and for severe symptoms.
+Even then, it should only be used for a short period of time (less than six weeks) and for severe symptoms.

 Which antipsychotic is usually prescribed?